 - Weight gain.
 Even if you are not overeating, you can have trouble losing weight.

 - Cold hands and feet.
-Or feeling cold all of the time, even when it’s hot outside.
+You may also feel cold all of the time, even when it’s hot outside.

 - Dry skin.
-Your nails can become brittle, and you can have excessive hair loss, too.
+Your nails can become brittle, and you can have excessive hair loss.

 - Hormone imbalances.
-You may experience irregular periods, intense PMS (premenstrual syndrome), infertility, or a low sex drive.
+You may experience irregular periods, intense premenstrual syndrome, infertility, or a low sex drive.

-Many of these symptoms are vague enough to be overlooked by your physician.
-If you have any of these symptoms of an underactive thyroid, talk to your doctor.
+Many symptoms of hypothyroidism are vague enough to be overlooked.
+If you have symptoms of an underactive thyroid, talk to your doctor.

-A number of the symptoms of an overactive thyroid differ from those of an underactive one.
-Some, however, are similar.
-Hyperthyroidism, or an overactive thyroid, causes the thyroid gland to produce too much thyroid hormone.
+Most symptoms of an overactive thyroid differ from those of an underactive one.
+Some are similar.
+Hyperthyroidism, or an overactive thyroid, causes your thyroid gland to produce too many hormones.

 - Irritability.
-Mood swings, nervousness, and anxiety are similar to those of an underactive thyroid.
+Mood swings, nervousness, and anxiety are similar to symptoms of an underactive thyroid.

 - Sweating.
-Again, just like with hypothyroidism, you may feel like you’re overheated most of the time.
+You may feel like you’re overheated most of the time.

 - Sudden weight loss.
-Your appetite may increase and you still drop the pounds.
+Your appetite may increase but you still lose weight.

 - Rapid heartbeat.
 You may have an irregular heartbeat or feel like your heart is pounding.